patrickstowell/PHY129-Lectures-2024/_build/html/_sources/Appendix4B_MD.md

-# Inverse of a matrix: proof of the adjoint method {#sec:adjointmethod}
+# Inverse of a matrix: proof of the adjoint method

 For any matrix $A$, we can define the adjoint of a matrix $adj~A$ as the matrix containing all the cofactors, and taking the transpose: